Pedro-Beirao/esnake/platforms/ti-nspire/README.md

 ## Remarks

-This was the first ESnake program, so I try to base the others in this one
+This was the first ESnake program, so I try to base the others off this one

 ## Screenshots